Skip Navigation

 Return to main MCHbest page >>

 Overview.
-The medical home model is a patient-centered approach to providing comprehensive and coordinated primary care that is accessible, continuous, comprehensive, family-centered, coordinated, compassionate, and culturally effective.[1]
-Family-centered care builds a collaborative partnership between health professionals and parents.[2, 3] This improved rapport leads to more continuity and improved communication.[4, 5] It is essential that this communication be culturally sensitive, nonbiased, and nonjudgmental.[6]
+The medical home model is a patient-centered approach to providing comprehensive and coordinated primary care that is usable, continuous, comprehensive, family-centered, coordinated, compassionate, and effective.[1]
+Family-centered care builds a collaborative partnership between health professionals and parents.[2, 3] This improved rapport leads to more continuity and improved communication.[4, 5] It is essential that this communication be sensitive, unbiased, and nonjudgmental.[6]
 Family-centered care is associated with increased family satisfaction and quality of life, better health outcomes and family follow-up, decreased burden of care, and improved efficiency of resource utilization.[7, 8]

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):